Chapter 15: The Voice

 Aldridge's first firefight at the NDP.
 However, random shooting was

 common.
-If we listened to the firefight, we would not necessarily have
+If we heard shooting coming from that firefight, we would not

-associated it with being an actual firefight.
-It could have been
+necessarily have associated it with being an actual firefight.
+It could

-reasons, no news of a small firefight would have been transmitted to our
+noise-abatement reasons, no news of a small firefight would have been

-ears by radio.
-Generally speaking, “command“ rarely contacted us, unless
+transmitted to our ears by radio.
+Generally speaking, “command“ rarely

 About halfway to the first checkpoint, somewhere deep in the